uds-lsv/NoisyNER/README.md

 - For some label sets: noise level higher than the true label probability
 - Sequential dependencies between the labels

-For more details on the dataset and its creation process, please refer to our publication [LINK TO FOLLOW].
+For more details on the dataset and its creation process, please refer to our publication https://arxiv.org/abs/2101.09763 (to appear at AAAI).

 ## Instructions